-Within the Roblox Client, users find experiences through personalized content recommendations and search.
-Recommendations are based on past user behavior, the social graph, and demographic information collected at signup.
+Within the Roblox Client, users find experiences through personalized content recommendations, curated homepage sorts and search.
+Personalized AI-driven content recommendations are based on past user behavior, the social graph, and demographic information collected at signup.
 An emphasis is always placed on experiences where someone you are connected with is present.
+Additionally, we curate our homepage to highlight experiences from up-and-coming creators, recently updated experiences and new genres helping our users to try more experiences and increasing the diversity of the content with which they engage.
 The search engine automatically learns user intent, accounting for misspellings, slang, and multilingual queries.